-KZ ED9 – sounds very good overall, and has the switchable option of “bass” or “balanced” with two pairs of removable tuners.
+KZ ED9 – sounds good overall, and has the switchable option of “bass” or “balanced” with two pairs of removable tuners.
 Buds are heavy and long and hang out and down as a result (full review).

-KZ ZS3 – sounds very good overall.
+KZ ZS3 – sounds good overall.
 The buds are bulky and the ear wraps and wire aren’t the greatest though (full review).